6.4. Analysis of evaluation results#

 6.4.2.1.
 Student’s t-test#

-When we want to determine if two normally distributed sets of values have the same mean, we use Student’s t-test.
+To determine if two normally distributed sets of values have the same mean, we use Student’s t-test.
 To be applicable, it is critical that the sets really do follow the Gaussian distribution (see “Normality tests” below).
-The t-test is intended for small data-sets, usually with less than 30 data-points and it is not meaningful for larger sets.
+The t-test is intended for small data sets, usually with less than 30 data points, and is not meaningful for larger sets.
 Typical applications in speech and audio are:

-• Suppose we have made a MUSHRA-test, where we want to compare weather a new method B is better than the old method A. The mean of B is better (higher) than that of A, but how do we know if the result is statistically significant?
+• Suppose we have made a MUSHRA-test, where we want to compare whether a new method B is better than the old method A. The mean of B is better (higher) than that of A, but how do we know if the result is statistically significant?
 First of all, we need to check that measurements follow the Gaussian distribution (see “Normality tests” below).
 If distributions are indeed Gaussian, we can apply the t-test.
-Given a threshold for significance (say 5%), the t-test gives an answer; either H=0, the difference between A and B is not significant or, H=1, that B is better than A.
+Given a threshold for significance (say 5%), the t-test answers; either H=0, the difference between A and B is not significant, or H=1, that B is better than A.

 If the data sets are not normally distributed, it is often possible to use the Wilcoxon rank-sum test or the Wilcoxon signed-rank test instead.